peterlindkvist/minimum-viable-editor/README.md

 ## Editing of invisible elements

 Since its only possible to edit visible elements you have to create a different page and add these texts as normal elements.
-Add
+To fetch the editor directly instead of adding #editor, use the index.js.

     <script type="text/javascript" src="/editor/assets/index.js"></script>

-Instead to load the editor directly without the #
+## Tests

+soon :(